 How to Prevent Gaucher Disease

-There is no known way to prevent Gaucher disease.
+You cannot prevent Gaucher disease.
 If you have Gaucher disease or have a family history of the disorder, talk to a genetic counselor to help determine your at-risk family members.

 MAKE AN APPOINTMENT